-- Costs for the project should be under \$500. - Create a mechanism to cause the prosthetic eye to blink. - The mechanism should be contained inside of the cavity of the globe of the eye. - Must be damped in order to minimize sound and vibrations. - Must be as aesthetically pleasing. - Blink time must be realistic.
+- Costs for the project should be under \$500. - The mechanism, not including circuitry, should be contained inside of the cavity of the globe of the eye. - The mechanism, not including circuitry, must be consolidated into a single piece of hardware - The prosthetic eye must be detachable from the motor. - The mechanism must be enclosed in a silicone covering, so as to separate it from the patient's flesh. - Must be damped in order to minimize sound and vibrations. - Must be as aesthetically pleasing. - The blink must be synchronized with the blink of a healthy eye